rayoh123/ChessRedditBot/README.md

 3).
 Download all the files from the chessfenbot branch of tensorflow_chessbot, located here: https://github.com/Elucidation/tensorflow_chessbot/tree/chessfenbot and put the
     downloaded folder containing the files in the same directory as the other files.

 4).
+Download Tensorflow and SciPy using pip3.

+5).
 Create an app on your Reddit account and put the information in "details.py".

-5).
+6).
 Change the filepath in to the "grabfen" function in " helpers.py" to the filepath to the
     chessfenbot folder as it appears on your computer.

-6).
+7).
 Run "script.py".